State wary of potential for litigation with Covid jab as vaccinations begin on Tuesday

 It is understood a particular focus is coming to bear on the issue of consent in the design of the programme.
 The State is wary over the potential for litigation arising from the vaccination programme, after it faced legal cases which touched on the issue of informed consent over Pandemrix, the swine-flu vaccine.

-Senior medics, including Dr Tony Holohan, were in the spotlight arising from recent actions, a source involved in the rollout said, arguing that there was a problematic culture around medical negligence.
+Senior medics, including Dr Tony Holohan, were in the spotlight arising from recent actions over pandemrix, a source involved in the rollout said, arguing that Ireland had a litigious culture.

 Consent is also a key focus among nursing-home residents, some of whom may have impaired cognitive function or communication difficulties.